go-gitea/gitea/docs/content/doc/advanced/environment-variables.en-us.md

 - `USER`: System user that Gitea will run as.
 Used for some repository access strings.
 - `USERNAME`: if no `USER` found, Gitea will use `USERNAME`
 - `HOME`: User home directory path.
 The `USERPROFILE` environment variable is used in Windows.
+- `SNAP`: Path to directory that snap uses to store Gitea's configuration.
+Snap defaults to using `$GITEA_APP_PATH`.
+- `SNAP_REVISION`: If Gitea is installed using snap, revision number of snap in use.

 ### Only on Windows